Equivariant $\mathcal{Z}$-stability for single automorphisms on simple $C^*$-algebras with tractable trace simplices: Introduction

-Unlike for ordinary $\mathcal{Z}$-stability, there is evidence in the literature that suggests equivariant $\mathcal{Z}$-stability could indeed be automatic for actions of amenable groups on simple, separable, nuclear, $\mathcal{Z}$-stable $C^*$-algebras.
-For the traceless case equivariant $\mathcal{Z}$-stability follows from equivariant Kirchberg--Phillips results by Izumi--Matui for poly-$\Z$ groups \cite{IzumiMatui,Izumi12,IzumiMatui19,IzumiMatui20}, Goldstein--Izumi for finite groups \cite{GoldsteinIzumi} and Szab\'o for general amenable groups \cite{EquivariantKP} that imply automatic absorption of the trivial action on $\mathcal{O}_\infty$.
-For actions on finite classifiable $C^*$-algebras, equivariant $\mathcal{Z}$-stability results have been obtained in \cite{MatuiSatoZstability,MatuiSatoZstabilityII,Sato19,GardellaHirshberg}, all relying on additional assumptions about the tracial simplex.
-For example, the most recent and general of these results by Gardella--Hirshberg \cite{GardellaHirshberg} shows that actions of amenable groups on unital classifiable $C^*$-algebras are automatically $\mathcal{Z}$-stable under the additional assumptions that the tracial state space $T(A)$ of the $C^*$-algebra is a non-empty Bauer simplex\footnote{A \emph{Bauer simplex} is a Choquet simplex with compact extremal boundary.}, the extremal boundary $\partial_e T(A)$ has finite covering dimension, and the action that $G$ induces on $\partial_e T(A)$ has finite orbits and Hausdorff orbit space.
+Unlike for ordinary $\mathcal{Z}$-stability, there is evidence in the literature that suggests equivariant $\mathcal{Z}$-stability could indeed be automatic for actions of amenable groups on simple, separable, nuclear, $\mathcal{Z}$-stable $C^*$-algebras.\footnote{Without amenability of the group this is not true in general, as is shown by natural counterexamples given in \cite{GardellaLupini}, based on the work of Jones \cite{Jones83}.}\ For the traceless case equivariant $\mathcal{Z}$-stability follows from equivariant Kirchberg--Phillips results by Izumi--Matui for poly-$\Z$ groups \cite{IzumiMatui,Izumi12,IzumiMatui19,IzumiMatui20}, Goldstein--Izumi for finite groups \cite{GoldsteinIzumi} and Szab\'o for general amenable groups \cite{EquivariantKP} that imply automatic absorption of the trivial action on $\mathcal{O}_\infty$.
+For actions on finite classifiable $C^*$-algebras, equivariant $\mathcal{Z}$-stability results have been obtained in \cite{MatuiSatoZstability,MatuiSatoZstabilityII,Sato19,GardellaHirshberg, GardellaHirshbergVaccaro}, all relying on additional assumptions about the tracial simplex.
+For example, the most recent and general of these results by Gardella--Hirshberg--Vaccaro \cite{GardellaHirshberg, GardellaHirshbergVaccaro} shows that actions of amenable groups on unital classifiable $C^*$-algebras are automatically $\mathcal{Z}$-stable under the additional assumptions that the tracial state space $T(A)$ of the $C^*$-algebra is a non-empty Bauer simplex\footnote{A \emph{Bauer simplex} is a Choquet simplex with compact extremal boundary.}, the extremal boundary $\partial_e T(A)$ has finite covering dimension, and the action that $G$ induces on $\partial_e T(A)$ factors through a finite quotient group.\footnote{The exact assumptions on the induced action $G \acts \partial_e T(A)$ in \cite{GardellaHirshberg, GardellaHirshbergVaccaro} are a bit more subtle and differ slightly between the two articles.}